quantannn1/OpenCV-Computer_vision/README.md

-﻿# OpenCV-Youtube-tutorial by freecodecamp
+﻿# OpenCV-Covering:
- It covers images and rotating images
+ images and rotating images
- I'm just learning